bowman2001/perplexdoc/content/doc/basic/image/index.md

 tags: [Inline, Image]
 ---

 With **Perplex**, Markdown images should always be embedded in a text block.
-Self-contained images are the domain of the [figure](/doc/shortcode/figure/) shortcode.
+Self-contained images are the domain of the {$figure} shortcode.
 {.p-first} <!--more-->

 ## Syntax